 Keel also was mentioned in The Hollywood Reporter’s recent inclusion of MTSU’s recording industry program in its “Top 25 Music Schools 2015.”

-Twenty MTSU alumni or former students and faculty from around the university have been nominated for Grammy Awards in the last six years, and seven have won Grammys so far.
+More than 20 MTSU alumni or former students and faculty from around the university have been nominated for Grammy Awards since 2001, and nine have won Grammys so far.
 The annual Country Music Association Awards regularly include nominations for MTSU-trained professionals, including several repeat contenders.

 In addition to Hunt’s Grammy nominations, repeat-winning alumnus Luke Laird is nominated once again in this year’s Grammys: as a co-writer of Tim McGraw’s Best Country Song candidate “Diamond Rings and Old Barstools” and as co-producer of Musgraves’ second “Best Country Album” nominee, “Pageant Material.”